dbarasti/finding_primes/README.md

 ## Results
 The experience results are summarized in some plots that express the scalability and the speedup obtained running the code on the Xeon-phi machine.
-The benchmarks depict two situations:
+The benchmark depicts two situations:
 * finding primes in the range 1~1mln and
 * finding primes in the range 1~10mln.